Identification and classification

 Federal regulations govern how thousands of different hazardous materials and dangerous goods may be shipped.
 Packaging and labeling requirements help ensure safe transport.

 Regulations may apply to commercial products, chemical mixtures, items containing or contaminated with hazardous substances, and newly synthesized compounds.

-The term “hazardous materials” refers to classes of hazardous substances that are shipped by air.
+The term “dangerous goods” refers to classes of hazardous materials that are shipped by air.
 Air cargo is regulated by the International Air Transport Association (IATA).

-The same items shipped using ground transportation are called “dangerous goods,” simply because they are regulated by a different agency: the U.S. Department of Transportation.
+The same items shipped using ground transportation are called “hazardous materials,” simply because they are regulated by a different agency: the U.S. Department of Transportation.

-Generally speaking, materials in each of the 9 classes of hazardous substances/dangerous goods have similar properties and shipping requirements.
+Generally speaking, materials in each of the 9 classes of hazardous materials/dangerous goods have similar properties and shipping requirements.

 A complete list of hazardous materials is available in the Code of Federal Regulations (Title 49 CFR Part 172, Subpart B, §172.101).
 These regulations set forth the criteria for determining the hazard class and proper shipping name for a given material.
 Regulatory agencies refer to this code when assessing an item’s compliance.